Many people use anti-anxiety medications even though therapy, exercise, or other self-help strategies work just as well or better.

-Feelings of stress are a reaction to things that happen in your life, not a mental health problem, so there is no specific medicine for stress.
-However, there are several medications available that can help reduce or control some of the signs of stress.
+Feelings of stress are reactions to things in your life, not a mental health problem, so there is no specific medicine for anxiety.
+However, several medications are available that can help reduce or control some of the signs of stress.

 For example, your doctor may offer to prescribe: